Image de médicaments en vrac, incluant benzodiazépines, opiacés et stimulants, souvent détournés comme drogues à des fins récréatives.

 Saliva test: recent use and field approach

-The saliva test is particularly suited to contexts where recent use is being screened: road safety, workplace safety, awareness campaigns, supervised internal control, or self-monitoring.
+Saliva tests are particularly suited to contexts where recent consumption is being investigated: road safety, workplace safety, awareness campaigns, supervised internal control or self-monitoring.
 Depending on the model, it can detect notably THC, cocaine, amphetamines, methamphetamines, opiates, MDMA or benzodiazepines.

 See Drugdiag® saliva tests